smmresearch/TaggedThesis/README.md

 # Where to Compile
 I would recommend using a local installation of LaTeX.
-If you don't already have your preferred set-up, there are some tips in the folder Setting Up Local LaTeX.
+If you don't already have your preferred set-up, there are some suggestions in the folder Setting Up Local LaTeX.
 It is essential your version of LaTeX is recently updated.

 I suspect it won't work with Overleaf (problems detailed below), but this has not yet been tested (let me know if you have!).